jimhopper/jimhopper.com/src/_the-brain/key-brain-circuitries.md

 Importantly, experiences that trigger the fear circuitry, unless they elicit a purely reflexive response, invariably recruit the brain’s *seeking circuitry* (described next).
 Our brains are constantly and automatically – within milliseconds – 'tagging' some experiences and things as unpleasant and unwanted, thus as experiences and things that we automatically *seek to avoid and escape*.

-When feared and unwanted emotions like sadness, loneliness or shame get triggered – however much we notice them or not – our brains automatically seek escape from them, sometimes into addictive experiences.
+When feared and unwanted emotions like sadness, loneliness or shame get triggered (however much we notice them or not) our brains automatically seek escape from them, sometimes into addictive experiences.
 And for some people who have been hurt in important relationships, especially as children, even 'positive' experiences with other people, like being offered genuine affection, caring or love, can be unwanted and trigger fear and attempts to escape.

 In short, our fear circuitry is always operating and continually influencing how we respond to unpleasant and unwanted experiences, however large or small.
 And, by repeatedly triggering the brain's seeking circuitry, it is continually helping to determine which wants and hopes are driving our thoughts and behaviors.